lnairGT/StarCraft-code/README.md

 On launching StarCraft via Chaoslauncher, each line of the plan is read and executed

+The commands implemented so far are: Gather, Build (or Morph), Train (or Hatch), Research and Upgrade

 Disclaimer: This code is mostly based on the ExampleAIModule provided along with the BWAPI installation.
 May encounter some issues/bugs when running it